RobotnikAutomation/mul_pilot/README.md

 # mul_pilot

 The mul_pilot package, based on RComponent structure.
-This package contains the necessary nodes to run a the MUL pilot of the [ODIN project](https://odin-smarthospitals.eu/).
+This package contains the necessary nodes to run during the MUL pilot of the [ODIN project](https://odin-smarthospitals.eu/) in February 2024.

 ## Installation